 - A. Among the reasons absences are considered excused by the University are the following: - 1.
 Participation in University-sponsored activity at the request of University authorities. - 2.
 Death or major illness to the student or student's immediate family. - 3.
 Illness of a dependent family member. - 4.
 Participation in legal proceedings or administrative procedures that require a student's presence. - 5.
 Religious Holy days/Days of obligation. - 6.
 A pregnant/parenting student must be granted a leave of absence (LOA) for as long as the student's physician deems the absence medically necessary. - 7.
 Illness/Injury that is too severe or contagious for the student to attend class. - 8.
 Required participation in military assignment and duties. - 9.
 Mandatory admission interviews for professional or graduate school, which cannot be rescheduled. - B. The student is responsible for providing satisfactory evidence (i.e., physician note, medical release, etc.) to the faculty member or as required by the college within seven (7) calendar days of their absence and return to class, to substantiate the reason for absence.
-If the absence is excused, the faculty member must either provide the student with the opportunity to make up the exam or other work missed or provide a satisfactory alternative to complete the exam or other work missed within thirty (30) calendar days from the date of absence. - C. Students who miss class due to a University-sponsored activity are responsible for identifying their absences to their faculty member(s) with as much advance notice as possible. - D. If an off-campus licensed physician provides evidence of a student's illness, the written excuse, orders or documentation must contain the date and time of the doctor's appointment, the prognosis of illness, doctor's opinion and recommendations for the individual student.
+If the absence is excused, the faculty member must either provide the student with the opportunity to make up the exam or other work missed or provide a satisfactory alternative to complete the exam or other work missed within thirty (30) calendar days from the date of absence. - C. Students who miss class due to a University-sponsored activity are responsible for identifying their absences to their faculty member(s) with as much advance notice as possible.
+They are responsible for all work assigned during their absence.
+Whenever possible, they should complete the work either before the absence or immediately afterward. - D. If an off-campus licensed physician provides evidence of a student's illness, the written excuse, orders or documentation must contain the date and time of the doctor's appointment, the prognosis of illness, doctor's opinion and recommendations for the individual student.
 In addition, the notice should outline whether or not the student is able to attend class.
 If a physician determines that the student is not ill, the student will not receive an excused absence.
-If absence is not an
+If absence is not an excused absence, the faculty member will decide whether makeup work will be allowed.

-- excused absence, the faculty member will decide whether makeup work will be allowed. - E. In some courses, attendance and in-class participation are ongoing requirements and an integral part of the work of the course.
+- E. In some courses, attendance and in-class participation are ongoing requirements and an integral part of the work of the course.
 In other courses, occasional in-class assessments may occur, sometimes without advance notice.
 It is the responsibility of the faculty member to inform each class at the beginning of the semester of the inclass participation expected and the effect absences will have on the student's evaluation of work in the course. - F. Authorized absences are allowed for official University-sponsored activities that are: - a.
 Required due to mandatory participation in a University-sponsored activity. - b.
 Required for an official class.